Our History

 A. Phillip Randolph

-• Supporting the labor movement’s ongoing struggle for economic justice
+• Supporting the labor movement's continuous fight for economic justice

-• Fighting for Civil rights, strong anti-discrimination measures, affirmative action, and diversity in the workplace
+• Advocating for civil rights, robust anti-discrimination policies, affirmative action, and workplace diversity

-• Supporting the fight for decent minimum living standards for all
+• Championing the cause for adequate minimum living standards for everyone

 We need your help